pcraig3/hols/API.md

 - all 27 public holidays in Canada
 - all 13 provinces and territories in Canada
 - which provinces/territories observe which holidays
-- (TODO: which holidays are federal holidays)
+- which holidays are federal holidays
+- returns holidays for years: 2019, 2020, 2021
+- (TODO: more years)

 I scraped the data from [the Canadian holidays page on Wikipedia](https://en.wikipedia.org/wiki/Public_holidays_in_Canada), so if you notice an issue, please edit the page yourself and then [email me](mailto:paul@pcraig3.ca) so that I know.

 This is a node API, so it's pretty straightforward.
 Using an SQL migrations file, we put all our data into an in-memory SQLite database and then we do reads.

-The [Government of Canada API guidance](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-standards-apis.html) wants a slightly more rigourous API design, but "design with users" is actually the first rule and none of them have complained yet.
+The [Government of Canada API guidance](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-standards-apis.html) wants a slightly more rigourous API design, but "design with users" is actually the first rule and none of them have complained yet. ([Be the first](mailto:paul@pcraig3.ca)!)

 ## Docs